The E.D. Story

 Kevin has been working for years now on a book covering the E.D. story in full detail.
 I have no doubt at all that his book will represent the last word on the subject of the E.D. enterprise.
 I can't wait to read it myself!
 However, in the meantime this basic summary will have to do..........

 Having acknowledged Kevin's invaluable contribution, I’d also like to pay tribute to Ron Reeves, who made a very worthy first stab some years ago at writing up this very complex subject.
 Ron’s initial write-up on the E.D. story appeared on Ron Chernich’s “Model Engine News” (MEN) web-site in August of 2007.
-A lot more information quickly became available which required the amendment or enhancement of many parts of Ron’s tale to create the revised text which now appears on MEN.
-However, Ron's initial effort was very much instrumental in stimulating my own interest in this fascinating saga.
+However, a great deal of additional information quickly became available which required the amendment or enhancement of many parts of Ron’s tale to create the revised text which now appears on MEN.
+Even so, Ron's initial effort was very much instrumental in stimulating my own interest in this fascinating saga.

 Even after my update of the Ron Reeves article on MEN, there was still more to come!
 Following the appearance of my updated article, I was delighted to hear from former E.D. chief engineer Gordon Cornell, who was able both to provide further clarification and correction on a number of important matters and to supply a number of key images.
 Such input from one who was “there” is quite invaluable, and my very sincere thanks go out to Gordon for his kindness in this regard.

-Taking all of this into account, there’s no doubt in my mind that a further update has become urgently required in order to bring the story up to a higher standard of accuracy by correcting a certain amount of inaccurate or incomplete information which still appears in the revised MEN article.
-Since the opportunity to do so on MEN has now been lost with the tragic passing of my mate Ron Chernich, I have elected to publish the updated article here, with the above acknowledgements very much in mind.
+Taking all of this into account, there’s no doubt in my mind that a further update has become urgently required in order to bring the story up to a higher level of authority by correcting a certain amount of inaccurate or incomplete information which still appears in the revised MEN article.
+Since the opportunity to do so on MEN has now been lost with the tragic passing of my mate Ron Chernich in earlty 2014, I have elected to publish the updated article here, with the above acknowledgements very much in mind.

 Now, time to get started on this task!
 As a preliminary, before we consider the range of products emanating from E.D. it’s necessary first to delve a little into the origin and background of the enterprise.